 Finally, another good way to check out your customer is by asking to see their latest accounts – or requesting their published accounts from a site, such as Companies House.

-Did you know you can access your Experian business credit report on a simple pay as you go basis?
+Did you know you can access your Experian business credit report here?